top of page

 Rule 1: Choose Low Carb Foods

 Pooh scratched his head.
-“So… instead of lots of bread and honey sandwiches, I should try something that keeps me feeling steady?
-Like fresh vegetables or nuts?”
+“So… instead of bread and honey sandwiches, I should choose something that keeps me steady?
+Like vegetables or nuts?”

-We each grabbed fresh veggies — I went for kale, Pooh (a bit more cautiously) chose a bunch of bright orange carrots.
+We each grabbed our picks — I grabbed kale, Pooh chose a bright bunch of carrots.

 Rule 2: No Sugar

-“Pooh,” I began carefully, eyeing the honey jars in his paws, “Warrior Food Rule 2 is eliminating sugar.”
+“Pooh,” I began cautiously, noticing the honey jars he was hugging, “Warrior Food Rule 2 is eliminating sugar.”
+His eyebrows lifted and I continued before panic set in.

-Pooh frowned.
+Pooh frowned at his jar.
 “But honey makes me happy.
-Does that mean I should never have it?”
+Does this mean I must never have it?”

-How about some berries instead?”
 Pooh tilted his head.
 “Berries?
-Sweet, but not too sweet?”
+Sweet… but not too sweet?”

-We left the honey table (slowly… very slowly) and filled our baskets with strawberries and blueberries — nature’s candy, warrior-approved.
+We gently backed away from the honey table (Pooh needed a moment) and filled our baskets with strawberries and blueberries.

 Rule 3: Choose Minimally Processed Foods

-“For Rule 3,” I told Pooh, “it’s all about choosing foods that are as close to their natural state as possible.
-Fresh vegetables, eggs, fish, meats — they’re packed with the nutrients your brain needs to stay healthy.
-Processed foods, on the other hand, often lose those nutrients and gain additives that can mess with your mood, drain your energy and fog your thinking.”
+“For Rule 3,” I explained to Pooh, “it’s all about choosing foods that are as close to their natural state as possible.
+Fresh vegetables, eggs, fish, meats — foods that still hold the nutrients your brain needs to stay healthy and steady.”

-We skipped the processed snack aisle entirely (Pooh only peeked once) and filled our baskets with wholesome picks — farm-fresh eggs and salmon for me, and honey plus a bundle of fresh spinach and carrots for Pooh.
+We made our way past the processed snacks (Pooh peeked once) and filled our baskets with wholesome picks — salmon and eggs for me, honey and a bundle of fresh spinach and carrots for Pooh.

-As we wrapped up, I added, “Every time you choose minimally processed foods, you’re fueling your body and brain with what they really need.
+As we wrapped up, I added, “Every time you choose minimally processed foods, you’re giving your brain and body what they actually need.
 That’s how you boost your mood, protect your energy and feel more in control of your day.”

 Wrap Up

 “That’s exactly right, Pooh,” I said.
-“By following the 3 Food Rules of a Mental Health Warrior, we’re not just feeding our bodies; we’re feeding our minds too!
-The choices we make today will help us stay strong, both physically and mentally.”
+“When we follow the 3 Food Rules of a Mental Health Warrior, we’re not just feeding our bodieswe’re feeding our minds.
+The choices we make today help us stay strong, steady and resilient.”

 Pooh smiled, clutching his carrots and fresh spinach proudly.
-“I can’t wait to get home and prepare my meal.
-I’ll have to tell Piglet and Tigger about this too — they could use some of these 3 Food Rules to help them build strong mental health and triumph over their challenges!”
+“I can’t wait to get home and make my meal.
+And I must tell Piglet and Tigger!
+They could use these 3 Food Rules to build strong mental health and triumph over their challenges!”

-So next time you’re at the market, remember: you’re not just shopping for food — you’re building strong mental health, One Bite at a Time!
+So the next time you’re struggling, look toward the grocery store and remember: you’re not just shopping for food — you’re building strong mental health, One Bite at a Time!

 Bruce Schutter